antunishdPursuit/project-bird-sanctuary/README.md

    - After adding birds to the cart, a modal appears to confirm the adoption process.
    - Upon closing, it redirects users to an external bird adoption website for further information.

+## How to Use

+1. **Browse** the birds available for adoption.
+2. **Add Birds** to the cart, where the total cost and potential discounts will be calculated.
+3. **Earn Bonus Items** as the cart total increases, making each adoption more rewarding.
+4. **Complete Checkout** to adopt the birds.
+A modal will confirm the adoption, and the cart will reset after submission.

+## Live Demo

+Try the app here: [SkyHaven Sanctuary](https://skyhavensanctuary.netlify.app/)

 ## Project Structure and Data Management

 - **Data Storage**: Bird data and bonus items are stored in separate JavaScript files (`birds.js` and `bonusItems.js`), ensuring a clear separation between data and application logic.